General information about trust accounts

 31 May — External examination report due

-The external examination report needs to be received at the Society by 31 May immediately following the end of the trust account year.
+The external examination report must be submitted to the Society by 31 May immediately following the end of the trust accounting year on 31 March.

 -